 Naturally, the limits can vary according to the type of account you have.
 However, they can also vary according to your activity on the platform.

 This is particularly important for SalesQL users.
-If LinkedIn thinks you’re solely using the platform to recruit or gain leads, your limits are likely to be lower than those of a user who is enhancing the community and contributing in discussion (if you’re going to use the platform for recruitment or lead-gen purposes we strongly recommend to upgrade to LinkedIn’s Premium account plans LinkedIn -Recruiter, Recruiter Lite or Sales Navigator-).
+If LinkedIn thinks you’re solely using the platform to recruit or gain leads, your limits are likely to be lower than those of a user who is enhancing the community and contributing in discussion (if you’re going to use the platform for recruitment or lead-gen purposes we strongly recommend upgrading to LinkedIn’s Premium account plans: LinkedIn Recruiter, Recruiter Lite or Sales Navigator).